mawt13/montessori_albums/content/album/sensorial.md

 ##### THERMIC BOTTLES

 {{< figure src="/img/sensorial/image184.jpg" title="There are Montessori bottles/canisters that are insulated for thermic exercises.
 However, they are cost prohibitive for many schools.
 These bottles shown are an alternative, but they will not keep the liquid/solid hot or cold for long.
 After a morning work cycle, the bottles will likely be room temperature.
 But, this is a whole other lesson in and of itself!
-Thermic exercises are often linked to science, observation and experimentation." class="float-right preview-md" alt="Weighs in Basket">}}
+Thermic exercises are often linked to science, observation and experimentation." class="float-right preview-md pure-img" alt="Weighs in Basket">}}

-{{< img class="float-right" src="/img/sensorial/image185.webp" alt="Children Working with Weighs" >}}
+{{< img class="float-right pure-img" src="/img/sensorial/image185.webp" alt="Children Working with Weighs" >}}

 **Materials:** Set of four matched pairs of bottles, each filled with water of varying temperatures: hot, tepid, room temperature and cold.
 Table.